TOP

 What is DAX?

-Main functions of DAX
+Main DAX functions

 As in Excel, DAX functions belong to certain categories, namely: